AdamsPL/state-machine/part3/article.md

     return {arr[Idx]...};
 }
 ```

 Here we just need to expand the parameter pack containing the indexes and we're ready to construct the array.
 Note that **`std::index_sequence`** is only used to deduce a parameter pack containing all the numbers 0 to N-1.
-Ok, we know how to construct a **`std::array`** out of a regular array.
-Now we need to implement a function that combines two arrays together.
+Ok, we know how to construct an **`std::array`** out of a regular array.
+Now we need to implement a function that combines two arrays.

 ```cpp
 template <typename T, std::size_t LeftSize, std::size_t RightSize, std::size_t...
 LeftIdx, std::size_t...
 RightIdx>